AllanClark/Rcppocc/README.md

-'Rcppocc' is a package that can be used to fit single-season Bayesian occupancy models as well as a restricted spatial regression (RSRS) occupancy model. models as well as a restricted spatial regression (RSR) occupancy model.
-It is assumed that the regression effects are modelled using logit link functions.
+'Rcppocc' is a package that allows the user to build various Bayesian occupancy models.
+We specifically assume that the regression effects all use logit link functions.
+Gibbs sampling algorithms are developed to undertake all MCMC sampling.

+At present the following models can be fit:
+1. A single season Bayesian occupancy (SSO) model using 'PGocc', 'PGocc2' and 'dRUMocc'.
+It is suggested that you use 'PGocc2' if you are familiar with the 'stocc' package.
+2. A SSO Bayesian spatial model (specifically a restricted spatial regression model) using 'occSPATlogit'.
+3. A SSO Bayesian spatial occupancy model using a Gaussian approximation to a Polya-Gamma distribuition.
+This model is termed the Binomial Gaussian model.
+See 'occSPATlogitBinom'.
+4. A SSO Bayesian spatial occupancy (Binomial) model using Polya-Gamma latent variables.
+See 'occSPATlogitBinomPG'.
+5. The implementation of a consensus model with 'k' subsets using a Gaussian approximation to a Polya Gamma distribution.
+See 'occSPATlogitConsBinom'.
+6. The implementation of a consensus model with 'k' subsets using the Binomial Polya-Gamma model.
+See 'occSPATlogitConsPG'.

 The following package can be installed as follows:
 --------------------------------------------------